andrewpaje/CovidObservations/README.md

 Web service that uses Python Django to render simple JSON output from PostgreSQL DB query.

+1. Extract .rar (CovidObservations.rar) into local Desktop.

-1. Start Virtual Environment for Python Django to run on using the following command (dependent on current OS):
+2. In the "PycharmProject" folder, start Virtual Environment for Python Django to run on using the following command (dependent on current OS):

 | PLATFORM | SHELL| COMMAND |
 -----------|------|---------|